 Labor Notes Conferences are the biggest gatherings out there of grassroots union activists, worker center leaders, and all-around troublemakers.
 Don’t miss a weekend of inspiration, education, and agitation.

 - Join thousands of union members, officers, and labor activists who are on the front lines in our workplaces and our communities, organizing new workers and agitating together.
 Meet troublemakers from around the country and around the world.

-More than 100 meetings and workshops include secrets of a successful organizer, beating apathy, running for local union office, inside campaigns, assertive grievance handling, bargaining over technology, understanding the economy, creative tactics, and winning contract campaigns.
+- More than 100 meetings and workshops include creative organizing tactics, beating apathy, running for local union office, winning contract campaigns, bargaining over technology, understanding the economy, life after “right to work,” and reviving the strike.

-Join us at the Crowne Plaza hotel, near Chicago's O’Hare Airport.
-Workshops and meetings begin 1 p.m.
-Friday, April 4, and end at 2 p.m.
-Sunday, April 6.
+Workshops and meetings begin at 1 p.m.
+Friday, April 1, and end at 3 p.m.
+Sunday, April 3.

 Keep the troublemaking going year-round!
 For just $15 more, add a half-price subscription to Labor Notes magazine.

 To register an individual, choose your registration level from the menu below and add it to your shopping cart.
 Then complete the checkout process through our online store.
 (Look for the “shopping cart” logo in the upper right corner of your screen.)

 To register a group of people, you can call our New York office at 718-284-4144, or pay online by adding one registration to your shopping cart, then going into the shopping cart and increasing the quantity.
 Fill out this form to let us know who is included in your group.
 Email the completed form to al[at]labornotes[dot]org.